 A Log of Deadwood

-Gary lives with his wife and an aging cat in northern Arizona, where the skies are still relatively pristine.
+Gary lives with his wife, daughter, and two cats in northern Arizona, where the skies are still relatively pristine.

 Gary David's Natal (Astrology) Chart